-Along with Quartz Business Media, the British Cleaning Council co-owns the world-renowned Cleaning Show.
-This is a regular and well-regarded exhibition which alternates annually between the ExCel Centre London and Event City in Manchester, is a showcase for the latest developments and innovations in UK cleaning as well as providing a forum to discuss and debate major issues which impact on the whole sector.
+Along with Quartz Business Media, the British Cleaning Council also manage the world-renowned Cleaning Show.
+This flagship industry expo, which alternates annually between the ExCel Centre in London and Event City in Manchester, is a showcase for the latest developments and innovations in UK cleaning as well as providing a forum to discuss and debate major issues which impact on the whole sector.